hhru/api/docs_eng/resumes.md

-similar_vacancies.url | string | the URL to perform a GET request to obtain [jobs similar to this resume](#similar) similar_vacancies.counters.total | number | total number of similar jobs paid_services | object | [resume-related paid services for the resume publisher](#applicant-paid-services)
+similar_vacancies.url | string | the URL to perform a GET request to obtain [jobs similar to this resume](#similar) similar_vacancies.counters.total | number | total number of similar jobs paid_services | object | [resume-related paid services for the resume publisher](#applicant-paid-services) can_publish_or_update | boolean or null | Is it possible to update this resume (only for published resume, it is null for unpublished) next_publish_at | string or null | Date and time for next CV renew possibility (only for published resume, it is null for unpublished)

 <a name="item"></a>
 ## View a CV